Community Outreach

 The faculty and students of the Department of Chemistry at Tufts University are committed to supporting programs that engage future scientists early in their development.
 Many of our outreach programs have been created to provide opportunities to learn about cutting-edge developments in chemistry and foster excitement of chemical sciences.

-We invite you to explore the programs currently sponsored by the Department of Chemistry:
+We invite you to explore specific events and our virtual learning opportunities sponsored by the Department of Chemistry.

 Reverse Science Fair Program